pshanmukha/simple_analog_clock/README.md

 # Simple Analog Clock App

 A minimalist analog clock app built with Flutter that displays the local time.
 It also features light and dark themes.
+Responsive design ensures a seamless experience across devices, while the user-friendly interface makes time-checking a delightful experience.

 ## 🌟 Features